Colorado penalties for use, possession or sale of Ketamine

 Schedule III drugs are also considered to have a moderate or low potential for abuse that leads to physical dependence or high psychological dependence.
 However, due to its common abuse as a recreational “party drug,” Colorado law punishes the possession and sale of Ketamine as if it was a more serious schedule I or II controlled substance.

-Using Ketamine is a Colorado level 2 drug misdemeanor for which the sole penalty is a fine of $50-$750.
+Using Ketamine is a Colorado level 2 drug misdemeanor.
+Before March 1, 2020, the penalty is a fine of $50-$750 and up to 12 months in jail.
 Alternatively, if it is your first offense, you may be eligible for a pretrial diversion to allow you to complete drug treatment.
 Upon successful completion, your misdemeanor use charges will be dismissed.

 If, however, you also possess Ketamine -- as opposed to just using ketamine supplied by someone else -- you could be charged with the far more serious crime of Ketamine possession.